Amboy, California: History

+In 2024, a news report stated that the population was zero, even though one business remained open.

 Geography

 The town is south of the Granite Mountains, Providence Mountains, and the Mojave National Preserve.
 Adjacent to the south is the landmark Amboy Crater, and beyond to the southeast the Bullion Mountains.
 To the south is Bristol Dry Lake and the community of Cadiz, California.

 Amboy was once a major stop along the famous Route 66, but has seen much lower visitation since the opening of Interstate 40 to the north in 1973.
 Amboy is home to Roy's Motel and Café, a Route 66 landmark.

-The town has a total of 10 surviving buildings and a population of far fewer than the advertised 20.
-According to the Los Angeles Times, the town's population is approximately four.
-A resident interviewed in a short 2014 documentary also gives the population as four, all of whom are men.
-Amboy is located in ZIP code 92304 and area codes 442 and 760.
+In 2007, the town reportedly had a total of 10 surviving buildings and a population of far fewer than the advertised 20, which, according to the Los Angeles Times, was approximately four.
+A resident interviewed in a short 2014 documentary also gave the population as four, all of whom are men.
+By 2024, however, the permanent resident population had declined to zero; only a single open business has kept Amboy from being declared a ghost town.